ellakoa/postcard-poem/content/posts/twilights-evening-veil.md

   The realm of the in-between.

   Neither the day nor the night
-  Not quite dark, yet not daylight
+  Not quite dark, yet not light.
   A place that quiets as the air stills
   The time before darkness spills.